Walterowuor/Walterowuor/README.md

-💀 DarkRickOtto - Cyber Outlaw of the Void
+💀 CyberRickOtto - Pwn Lord of the Dark Web
-Burp I’m Master Otto, the slickest damn hacker in this neon-drenched multiverse, Buddy.
-I wield Python, Linux, and hacking tools like a spiked bat, cracking systems and rewriting reality with a flask in hand.
-This ain’t just code—it’s cyber warfare.
+Burp I’m Master Otto, the baddest cyber outlaw in this neon-soaked multiverse, Buddy.
+I swing Python, Kali Linux, and hacking tools like a spiked bat, cracking networks and owning reality with a flask in one hand and nmap in the other.
+This ain’t code—it’s cyber domination.
 Wubba lubba dub dub! 😎
-🛠️ My Hacking Arsenal
+🛠️ My Cyber Arsenal

-🔥 Hacks That Pwn the Multiverse
+🔥 Hacks That Nuke Dimensions

-DarkPacketSlicer: Python sniffer that rips through network traffic like a hot knife.
-Packets fear me, Buddy.
+SkullPacketSlicer: Python sniffer that tears through packets like a hot blade.
+Networks bleed neon, Buddy.
-ChaosSysAdmin: Bash scripts to lock down Linux servers.
-Firewalls are my art, security’s my soul.
+VoidSysAdmin: Bash scripts to harden Kali servers.
+Security’s my middle finger to the void.
-ShadowWebScanner: Python script to hunt web vulns with nmap and dirsearch.
-The web’s just a playground, Buddy.
+PhantomWebKiller: Python script to scan web vulns with nmap and dirsearch.
+The web’s my playground, Buddy—pwn it.

+🏆 My Hacker Achievements

-⏰ My Hacking Grind
+⏰ My Cyber Grind

 📊 GitHub Stats

-🧠 Rick’s Daily Hack
+🧠 Rick’s Daily Pwn

-Updated daily via GitHub Actions—check back for more cyber wisdom!
+Updated daily via GitHub Actions—check back for more cyber truth!

-🌌 Hack Into My Dimension
+🌌 Crack Into My Dimension

-📩 Email: otto@darkhacker.com
+📩 Email: otto@cyberhacker.com
-🐦 X: @DarkRickOtto
+🐦 X: @CyberRickOtto
 💼 LinkedIn: Otto Sanchez

-🧬 Cyber Truth
+🧬 Cyber Gospel
-I once cracked a hash with Hashcat while my Kali rig was half-fried in a storm.
-Hacking’s a war, Buddy—every exploit’s a trophy.
+I once pwn’d a server with Hashcat while my Kali rig was dodging a DDoS.
+Hacking’s a bloodsport, Buddy—every cracked hash is a crown.

-“Hacking’s just finding the universe’s weak spots, Buddy.
-Exploit ‘em.”
+“Hacking’s just ripping holes in reality’s firewall, Buddy.
+Keep it neon.”